mongodb/docs/source/includes/examples-map-reduce.rst

 .. map-reduce-document-examples-begin
 .. map-reduce-document-prototype-begin

-.. admonition:: Aggregation Pipeline as Alternative
+.. note:: Aggregation Pipeline as Alternative
-   :class: note

    :doc:`Aggregation pipeline </core/aggregation-pipeline>`
    provides better performance and a more coherent interface than